rust-lang/rustc-dev-guide/src/overview/overview.md

 Ideally, the entire compiler would be organized as queries.
 However, as of the time of writing (March 2024), `rustc` still has several areas which are not yet querified and work like conventional passes.
 The following diagram illustrates this distinction as well as the information dependency between areas.
-We will explain each area in more detail in the next section.

 > **FIXME** What do we want the arrows to **actually** mean?